Japan From Your Living Room

-From the Japanese gaming giant Nintendo, the Switch has been one of our lockdown must-haves!
-Re-live your childhood with a copy of Mario Super Smash Bros, get lost in the ultra kawaii world of Animal Crossing, or pick up a copy of Pokemon Sword & Shield to take yourself back to that one perfect summer when Pokemon Go took over the world..
+From the Japanese gaming giant NINTENDO, the Switch has been one of our lockdown must-haves!
+Relive your childhood with Mario Super Smash Bros, get lost in the ultra kawaii world of Animal Crossing, or pick up a copy of Pokemon Sword & Shield to take yourself back to that one perfect summer when Pokemon Go took over the world.
+Ah, 2016...

 The best part?
 You'll be working on your gaming skills so that when you do make it to Japan, you're ready to blow everyone's mind when you hit up the gaming arcades in Tokyo's Electric Town, Akihabara!

-Ringu – Also known as Ring is another movie plot that should sound familiar to you if you are into the horror/ suspense genre.
-A reporter investigates the suspicious death of several teenagers, who supposedly all watched a cursed videotape just seven days before.
-Japan is big into the horror genre and many western movies are actually adapted from original Japanese books or films.
+Ringu aka Ring, is another plot that will sound familiar if you're into horror.
+In the film a reporter investigates the suspicious death of several teenagers, who supposedly all watched a cursed videotape just seven days before.
+Japan is big into the horror genre and many Western movies are actually adapted from original Japanese books or films.
 As you may have guessed, this was remade by Hollywood in 2002 starring Naomi Watts and distributed under the title ‘The Ring’.

 If you're not a fan of horror, the iconic Studio Ghibli movies have just been released onto Netflix Australia!
 From Spirited Away to Howl's Moving Castle, these are classic Japanese animated movies you should definitely watch before visiting!

-The Tale of Genji by Murasake Shikibu – This classic book written way back in the 11th Century is a portrait of life in medieval Japan as is often referred to as the worlds first novel.
+The Tale of Genji by Murasake Shikibu – This classic story written way back in the 11th Century is a portrait of life in medieval Japan as is often referred to as the world's first novel.
 It is a long story recounting the life and love of the son of an ancient Japanese Emperor and the customs of aristocratic society.
-Not the lightest of reads but something of a work of art and important to Japanese arts.
+Not exactly a light read but it's something of a work of art, and very important to the Japanese arts.
 It is often referred to as the ‘Canterbury Tales’ of Japan.

 Snow Country by Yasunari Kawabata – Written by a Nobel Prize winner in literature, this must-read is a thrilling tale revolving around a love affair set in a remote hot spring (Onsen) town involving a Geisha.

 The Diving Pool by Yoko Ogawa – This trio of novels from award-winning Ogawa feature themes like love, fertility and obsession.
-In one, a lonely teenage girl falls in love with her foster brother as she watches him jump into a swimming pool from a great height.
-Setting off a shockwave of ripples throughout her life.
+In one, a lonely teenage girl falls in love with her foster brother as she watches him jump into a swimming pool from a great height, setting off a shockwave of ripples through her life.

 Devour some delicious food

 A staple Japanese dish and a favourite of university students everywhere.
-A good combination of chicken, noodle, spinach, sweetcorn, and eggs make a light yet wholesome dish!
+A balanced combo of chicken, noodle, spinach, sweetcorn, and eggs make a light yet wholesome dish!

-Uncanny Japan – If you are interested in folklore, myths and legends then this will be a great listen for you.
-These episodes delve deep into local stories often only heard by children by their grandparents so you will be getting a real insight into local life.
-There are plenty of episodes to choose from and some truly weird and wonderful stories that will leave you wondering just where exactly did these tales come from.
-You’ll be desperate to get to Japan and discover the root of these stories yourself!
-One of my favourite episodes is ‘Monkeys and Monkey Lore’, where you can learn all about the superstitions surrounding these creatures in Japan.
+Uncanny Japan – If you're interested in folklore, myths and legends then this will be a great listen for you!
+These episodes delve deep into local stories often only heard by children by their grandparents so you'll gain a real insight into local life.
+There's plenty of episodes to choose from and some truly weird stories that will leave you wondering where these tales came from!
+One of my favourite eps is ‘Monkeys and Monkey Lore’, where you can learn all about the superstitions surrounding these creatures in Japan.

 Just Japan – The Just Japan Podcast is great all rounder to learn about life in Japan before you get there.
-With different topics such as culture, music, history, as well as your everyday-life living in Japan covered.
-New episodes each week so there are plenty to choose from.
-One that may help you with customs is Episode 159: Don’t do that in Japan!
-Which covers some interesting DON’T do’s before you arrive, such as talking on trains or being a loud drunk!
+With topics such as culture, music, history, as well as your everyday-life living in Japan covered.
+New episodes come out each week so there are plenty to listen to!
+One that may help you with customs is Episode 159: Don’t Do That in Japan!
+It covers some interesting DON’T do’s before you arrive, such as talking on trains or being a loud drunk!

-If you really want to impress upon your arrival in Japan I’d recommend downloading the free app Duolingo!
-Tipped as the best and easiest way to learn a language, this is a wonderful way to start your journey into the language.
-With bite-sized lessons laid out for you, you can take it at your own pace so that you can impress your local hosts in Japan.
-You and a friend can even track your progress together on the app, or better yet why not arrange a Zoom call with some of your group before you arrive and practice together?
-Check it out here!
+If you really want to impress upon arrival in Japan I’d recommend downloading the free app Duolingo.
+Tipped as the best and easiest way to learn a language, this is a wonderful way to start your journey into Japanese.
+With bite-sized lessons laid out you can take it at your own pace so that you can impress your local hosts in Japan.
+You and a friend can even track your progress together on the app, or even arrange a Zoom call with some of your group before you arrive and practice together.